Pre-Arrival Information

 Administrative Processing

 At the end of the visa appointment, only two outcomes are possible: the consular officer will either issue or refuse the visa.
-Sometimes the consular officer may determine that additional information is required before the visa can be issued and the application must go through further administrative processing.
+Sometimes, the consular officer may determine that additional information is required before the visa can be issued, and the application must go through further administrative processing.
 If administrative processing is required, the consular officer will inform you about it at the end of the interview.
 Although your visa application will be refused at that time, you may be determined to qualify for the visa once the case-specific administrative processing is completed.
 Therefore, in the case of administrative processing, a visa refusal may not be the final answer.
 The duration of the administrative processing will vary based on the individual circumstances of each case.
 For more information, please see the U.S. Department of State's webpage on administrative processing.

 Traveling to the U.S./Houston